Country _ Name

 Attitude of the country towards modern payment services

 In general, the climate towards modern payment service entities has been increasingly positive.
 Given the fact that Law No. 20,950 requires these entities to comply with certain standards provided by the Central Bank of Chile (please see below), the financial community has seen its main concern – the lack of financial soundness of the service providers – duly covered, at this stage.
-Several new entities are in the process of obtaining applicable licenses in order to enter the payment service market.

 Legal affairs